rnelsonchem/costcalc2/docs/tables_basics.rst

 *costcalc* algorithm.

 * *Compound*: This is the desired name for the compounds in the route.
-These names must be unique, i.e. there can not be two compounds with the same name.
+These names must be unique, i.e. there cannot be two compounds with the same name.
 As stated above, at a minimum, all of the compounds for the route need to be defined; however, any number of additional compounds can be present.
   Starting a compound name with the number sign (#) will comment out that row,